MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

   MembraneCurvature selects ``curvature_on='average_surface'``.
 Therefore, :attr:`~membrane_curvature.base.MembraneCurvature.results.average_mean` and
   :attr:`~membrane_curvature.base.MembraneCurvature.results.average_gaussian`
   are calculated from the filtered average surface.
-See section :ref:`curvature-on` for the available averaging modes.

   With an explicit ``curvature_on='per_frame'``, the filtered surface is still stored in